alekseisolovev/databot/README.md

 A LangGraph-based AI agent designed to assist with data science workflows and analytical tasks.

+## Features

+* The AI agent can answer questions about the provided dataset and return results directly as dataframes or series
+* It can create visual plots to help explore the data in more detail

 ## Prerequisites

 Before running the app, ensure you create an `.env` file in the project root and add your Google API key: